A look at Titanic wreck ocean depth and water pressure — and how they compare to the deep sea as a whole

 About 71% of the Earth is covered in water and the average depth is 12,080 feet — which is nearly as deep as Mount Fuji is tall, according to Woods Hole Oceanographic Institute.
 Only 5% of the ocean has been explored.

 The depths of the ocean are broken into zones.
-The euphotic zone or "sunlight zone" extends until about 656 feet and is where sunlight can penetrate, so plants like phytoplankton and macro algae can grow, according to NOAA.
+The euphotic zone, or "sunlight zone," extends down to about 656 feet and is where sunlight can penetrate, so plants like phytoplankton and macro algae can grow, according to NOAA.

 The Yellow Sea, which lies between China and Korea, is entirely in this zone at about 499 feet deep.
 The Statue of Liberty, at 305 feet, would become fully submerged in this zone.